sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 2. Execute Query In SnowFlake
 --------

-Using this processor, a user can select multiple tables/views across the Snowflake schema amd write subqueries and perform aggregations and use Snowflake specific SQL functions .
+A user can use this processor to select multiple tables/views across the Snowflake schema and write subqueries and perform aggregations and use Snowflake specific SQL functions.

 Processor Configuration
 ----------